-The minimization program in \labelcref{eq:vbayes} needs to be done over distributions on the whole parameter space $\Theta_{n,\cM_n}$ which is usually quite `big' and even has varying dimensions and/or structures.
-Therefore this seems to be computationally intractable.
-However, as stated in the following theorem, if the parameter spaces are disjoint as we have assumed, the minimization program can be done by combining the results of the minimization over individual models.
+The minimization program in \labelcref{eq:vbayes} needs to be done over distributions on the entire parameter space $\Theta_{n,\cM_n}$ which is usually quite ``big'' and even has a varying dimension.
+Therefore, this seems to be computationally intractable.
+However, as stated in the following theorem, if the parameter spaces are disjoint as we have assumed, the minimization program can be done by combining the minimization results over the individual models.

 \begin{theorem} Suppose that the parameter spaces $\{\Theta_{n,m}\}_{m\in\cM_n}$ are disjoint.
 Then the variational posterior distribution in \labelcref{eq:vbayes} satisfies

 where

 and